-John Stott: Still our greatest modern model of evangelical theology influence and emphasizing, in remarkably similar ways, that evangelicals still need to learn from Stott.
-They particularly recognize his effectiveness as an irenic but principled evangelical, one who sought to build bridges and who drew lines of division only where Scripture required it.
+This year we commemorated the 100th anniversary of the birth of John Stott.
+The publishers of his books, The Gospel Coalition and Christian Today were among those celebrating Stott's influence and emphasizing, in remarkably similar ways, that evangelicals still need to learn from Stott.
+They particularly recognize his effectiveness as an irenic but principled evangelical, one who sought to build bridges and who drew lines of division only where Scripture required it.1